Italian Seasoned Canned Tomatoes: Easy Raw Pack Method

 Fill The Jars

-- Prepare the glass canning jars and lids according to best canning practices
+• Prepare pint-sized glass canning jars and lids according to best canning practices

-- Fill each jar with 2 1/4 tsp of the Italian spice blend and 1 tbs lemon juice
+• Fill each pint jar with 2 1/4 tsp of the Italian spice blend and 1 tbs bottled lemon juice

 Processing Time

-- Place jars on canning rack in water bath canner, jars must be covered by 1″ water
+• Place pint jars on the canning rack in your water bath canner; jars must be covered by 1″ of water

 How to Store & Use Canned Tomatoes for Spaghetti Sauce & More

 Once the hot jars have cooled to room temperature, remove the rings from the sealed jars and store them in a dark place for the best shelf life.
-If a jar didn’t seal properly, refrigerate and enjoy the fresh salsa within a week. {check out my Creepy Stairwell Closet Turned Pantry Food Storage}
+If a jar didn’t seal properly, refrigerate and enjoy the seasoned tomatoes within a week. {check out my Creepy Stairwell Closet Turned Pantry Food Storage}

 Pasta Sauce